-In order to meet the goals of the Program, student participants must adhere to the following:
+To meet the goals of the Program, student participants must adhere to the following:

-- 1. Maintain a minimum of 80% attendance (student welfare support will be available to students who have difficulties with high absenteeism/school refusal). - 2.
-Practise the three R's (Respect for self, Respect for others and taking Responsibility for one's own actions, and reflecting behaviour/learning/achievement that is in line with Kambrya's code of conduct. - 3.
-Alert teachers when feeling unwell or edgy before feeling overwhelmed (where possible) to take proactive action in order to preserve the learning environment. - 4.
-Consider all work/tasks and negotiate time frames well in advance of the general due date to ensure that the work can be completed to the best standard possible.
+- 1. Maintain a minimum of 80% attendance (student welfare support will be available to students who have difficulties with high absenteeism / school refusal). - 2.
+Practice the three R's (Respect for self, Respect for others and taking Responsibility for one's own actions and reflecting on own behaviour / learning / achievement that is in line with Kambrya's code of conduct. - 3.
+Alert teachers prior to becoming overwhelmed (where possible); taking proactive action. - 4.
+Consider all work/assessment tasks and organise your time to ensure all work is completed and to best potential.

-In order to meet the goals of the Program, parents of student participants must support the following:
+To meet the goals of the Program, parents of student participants must support the following: